 I went with them.
-They brought me, this was the internal prison in Alma-Ata which is mainly for political prisoners.
-And there I was--after identification and signing the papers and so, even they didn't present the accusation that they have.
+They brought me, this was the internal prison in identification and signing the papers and so, even they didn't present the accusation that they have.
 I asked them, they said, oh, this will come later, and I was put in prison.